studiofoxx/bault-user-config/README.md

 ## Instructions

+Keymap is in the config folder, the one in boards isnt used. mod2 and / unlocks zmk studio

 ### Brand new to ZMK?

 1. You will need to [sign up for a GitHub account](https://github.com/signup), and [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) so you can edit it.